rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## PAC told of 15th delay to children's hospital
+## As it happened: PAC told of 15th delay to NCH

 date: 2025-05-22, from: RTÉ News

-Follow live updates as the National Paediatric Hospital Development Board and Children's Health Ireland appear before Public Accounts Committee to update TDs on progress on the children's hospital.
+As it happened: Updates as the National Paediatric Hospital Development Board and Children's Health Ireland appear before Public Accounts Committee to update TDs on progress on the children's hospital.

 <br>